GEEGABYTE1/Contact_Book/README.txt

 /quit: quits the program

+/search: Searches a certain contact and returns it.

 The file must be running in order to save all the data.
 If you quit the program fully, the